 On October 19, 2021, Governor Newsom declared a state of emergency due to drought conditions.
 The scarcity of water statewide continues to be an ongoing concern for the state and any future development.

-11 EBMUD, Water Supply Management Program 2040
+&lt;sup>9 EBMUD, Water Supply Management Program 2040

-12 EBMUD, About Your Water
+&lt;sup>10 EBMUD, About Your Water